The Heart of New England

 Crawford Notch Depot.

-of the falls and pools upstream.
-It’s not safe, however, to climb the face of the
+the falls and pools upstream.
+It’s not safe, however, to climb the face of the falls.

-falls.
-Directions: The Arethusa-Ripley Falls trail is off Route 302 at the old
+Directions: The Arethusa-Ripley Falls trail is off Route 302 at the old Wiley

 Jackson Falls: These are one of the popular watering holes for locals on a hot

-cool off under.
-A few picnic tables nearby offer the perfect spot for a picnic
+off under.
+A few picnic tables nearby offer the perfect spot for a picnic lunch,

-lunch, dinner or cocktail.
-Directions: Take Carter Notch Road about 3/10 mile
+dinner or cocktail.
+Directions: Take Carter Notch Road about 3/10 mile from

-to cool off.
-You’ll hike about ½ mile in, following a well-marked trail to find
+cool off.
+You’ll hike about ½ mile in, following a well-marked trail to find them.

-them.
-Directions: Access the trailhead from west Side Rd., about ½ mile
+Directions: Access the trailhead from west Side Rd., about ½ mile beyond the

 Sabbady Falls, New Hampshire -- Photo by Bob Grant